-In more than 60 years of service to New Yorkers, the Dormitory Authority has grown into one of the largest financiers and builders of public-purpose facilities in the United States.
+In nearly 70 years of service to New Yorkers, the Dormitory Authority of the State of New York, also known as DASNY, has grown into one of the largest financiers and builders of social infrastructure facilities in the United States.

-1944 On April 5, Governor Thomas E. Dewey signed Chapter 524 of the Laws of 1944, creating the Dormitory Authority for the purpose of financing and constructing dormitories at 11 State Teachers' Colleges.
+1944 On April 5, Governor Thomas E. Dewey signed Chapter 524 of the Laws of 1944, creating the Dormitory Authority of the State of New York (DASNY) for the purpose of financing and constructing dormitories at 11 State Teachers' Colleges.

-1948 In November, the Authority's Board voted to award contracts to the low bidder on the first permanent dormitories, located at the Teachers College in Buffalo.
+1948 In November, DASNY's Board voted to award contracts to the low bidder on the first permanent dormitories, located at the Teachers College in Buffalo.

 1949 The first Authority bond issue was sold to finance permanent dorms at 11 Teachers Colleges.
-The $10,300,000 issue was sold to the New York State Employees' Retirement System at an interest rate of 3%.
+The $10.3 million issue was sold to the New York State Employees' Retirement System at an interest rate of 3%.

-1954 The Dormitory Authority and the State University of New York (SUNY) sign a lease agreement in December stating that SUNY will operate the dormitories built by the Authority.
+1954 DASNY and the State University of New York (SUNY) signed a lease agreement stating that SUNY will operate the dormitories built by DASNY.

-1955 The New York State Legislature began annual appropriations for construction of dormitories, allowing the Dormitory Authority to begin long-range planning of dormitories and dining halls.
+1955 The New York State Legislature began annual appropriations for construction of SUNY dormitories, allowing DASNY to begin long-range planning of dormitories and dining halls.

 1960 The first Authority bond issue was sold on behalf of a private college, Wells College, to construct a dormitory.

-1964 The Authority was empowered to finance and construct facilities for hospitals with schools of nursing.
+1964 DASNY was empowered to finance and construct facilities for hospitals with schools of nursing.

-1966 New legislation enabled the Dormitory Authority to work with the newly-established City University Construction Fund on a rapid and extensive expansion of the higher education facilities for the City University of New York.
+1966 New legislation enabled DASNY to work with the newly-established City University Construction Fund on a rapid and extensive expansion of the higher education facilities for the City University of New York.

 1970 Total bonds and notes outstanding at the end of the fiscal year passed the $1 billion mark for the first time.

-1971 The Authority began its Affirmative Action Program to expand job opportunities for minority construction workers and contractors.
+1971 DASNY began its Affirmative Action Program to expand job opportunities for minority construction workers and contractors.

-1972 Construction began at first community-college projects financed by the Dormitory Authority.
+1972 Construction began at first community-college projects financed by DASNY.

-1973 The first project financed and constructed for the Dept. of Health finished construction: a new parking facility for Roswell Park Cancer Institute in Buffalo.
+1973 The first project financed and constructed for the Department of Health finished construction: a new parking facility for Roswell Park Cancer Institute in Buffalo.

 1977 Construction of the new campus for Kingsborough Community College was completed at a cost of $72 million.